keidsiri/todo-list/README.md

 # Practice: Form Input Types

-By _Kate Kiatsiri_
+By _Kate Kiatsiri , Andrew Henderson_

+** Practice lesson on page.14 week.4

 ## Technologies used
   1. HTML
   2. CSS
   3. Bootstrap
-  4. Javacript & jQuery
+  4. Javascript & jQuery

 ## Description
 _Branching lesson practice: drink.html , styles.css , scripts.js_

 ## Set up/installation requirement
 * Code editor required (such as Visual Studio Code) and Github account.
-* Navigate this address https://github.com/keidsiri/Portfolio into your browser or
+* Navigate this address https://github.com/keidsiri/todo-list into your browser or
-<a href="https://github.com/keidsiri/Portfolio"> click here! </a>
+<a href="https://github.com/keidsiri/todo-list"> click here! </a>
 * Clone this repository to your desktop.
 * Navigate to the top of directory
 * Connect to your Github repository